hkarthik7/PersonalVault/docs/about_PersonalVault.md

 # NOTE
 It is best to save the secrets with individual keys for more security.
 Since the PowerShell encryption uses Windows DPAPI, the user who stored the keys and secrets can only view it in plain text.
+The secret values that you are entering as plain text in the session will not stick to in the history. **PersonalVault** will automatically remove the module related cmdlets from the history.
+Re-open the console to make sure that all the secrets are removed from the history.

 # SEE ALSO
 [Get-PSSecret](https://github.com/hkarthik7/PersonalVault/blob/master/docs/Get-PSSecret.md)